Lightning-AI/pytorch-lightning/docs/source/metrics.rst

         self.log('train_acc_epoch', self.accuracy.compute())

 This metrics API is independent of PyTorch Lightning.
-If you please, they can be used with plain PyTorch like so:
+Metrics can directly be used in PyTorch as shown in the example:

 .. code-block:: python